 5. Emotional bonding.
 According to utcourts.gov, “The depth, quality, and nature of the relationship between a parent and child” is a determining factor in deciding both legal and physical custody guidelines in Utah.

-Contact Utah Child Custody Attorney The Law Offices of Eric Swinyard for a Free Consultation
+Contact Utah Child Custody Attorney Eric Swinyard for a Free Consultation